Freely available tools from the U. S. Department of Labor, Employment and Training Administration.

 InfoEd Global's SPIN Plus is a comprehensive funding opportunities database.
 UNC researchers, administrators, postdocs, and graduate students can search over 40,000 funding opportunities from more than 10,000 federal, public, non-profit, and private sponsors.
 Registered users can access the database from off campus or over VPN, set up search preferences, organize funding opportunities, and sign up for email notifications.

 SPIN Plus is available now across campus from The Office of Research Development.
 Register a SPIN Plus profile to take advantage of SPIN’s customization features.
 To get started, visit https://spin.infoedglobal.com and select Sign In from the top right corner.
-Additional information and resources are available at http://unc.live/2vUXtPu.
+Additional information and resources are available on the InfoEd SPIN page on the Office of Research Development website.

 InfoEd Global SPIN Plus via UNC Funding Information Portal